Trev-prog/Cheat_MS6/README.md

 Level 4: Extremely aggressive
 This player never bluffs but calls 50% of the time.

+*Note that all players are initialized to Level 1.

 ## Fail-Safe Attributes

 If the user selects Do Move, Turn, or Game without first initializing the game, the game will automatically initialize without random and carry out the user's command.